kk-spartans/scholars-cup/08 - Reliving It Up/07 - Preserving life for the future — seeds, samples, and survival.md

 The [doomsday vault](https://seedvault.nordgen.org/) is just a big backup of seeds from all over the world, isn’t just for the future generation — current countries are claiming seeds from their land after wars to recoup their losses.

-Syria claimed from here in 2015,
+Syria claimed from here in 2015, because of the Syrian Civil War.
+And